-A Parent Plus loan made directly from the Department of Education to Penn State University prior to the debtor’s bankruptcy filing is not a fraudulent transfer where the funds were never in the debtor’s possession and would not have been available to his creditors.
+A Parent Plus loan made directly from the Department of Education to Penn State University before the debtor’s bankruptcy filing is not a fraudulent transfer where the funds were never in the debtor’s possession and would not have been available to his creditors.
 Eisenberg v.
 Pennsylvania State Univ.
 (In re Lewis), No. 16-12372, Adv.
 Proc.
 Nos.
 16-0282, 16-0284 (Bankr.
 E.D.
 Pa.
 April 7, 2017).
-Read More
+[Read more…] about Loan Paid Directly from Dept. of Educ. to Penn State Not a Fraudulent Transfer

 A loan is not an “educational benefit” within the meaning of section 523(a)(8)(A)(ii), therefore, that student loan discharge exception in did not apply.
 Kashikar v.
 Turnstile Capital Management, No. 16-1298 (B.A.P.
 9th Cir.
 April 28, 2017).